Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Introduction

-\textbf{Opaque selling strategy.} The work by \citet{mike2021power} is most closely related to ours in the existing literature.
-Their work focuses on identifying conditions under which the opaque selling strategy dominates discriminatory pricing and single pricing strategies for exchangeable valuation distributions.
-In contrast, our work focuses on price and assortment optimization problems under the multinomial logit choice model with opaque products.
-In addition, their research examines both risk-averse and risk-neutral customers.
 Opaque selling for risk-neutral customers has also been extensively studied under the name of probabilistic selling in the literature \citep{jiang2007price, fay2008probabilistic, jerath2010revenue, zhang2015verticaldiff}.
 These papers typically focus on settings involving two or three products, with customer valuations being drawn from the Hotelling or Salop's circle choice models, demonstrating that there is value in offering opaque products when different customer segments value products differently. \cite{anderson2012choice} consider fitting a nested logit choice model using star level and neighborhood as features, based on a dataset from Hotwire.
 They apply dynamic programming to characterize the optimal pricing policy for the opaque hotel bookings. \citet{strauss2021dynamic} also consider the pricing problem with opaque products, particularly in the setting of flexible time slots.
 They assume a nested logit model for customer valuations, with traditional and opaque products belonging in separate nests.
 Other works in probabilistic selling have explored diverse scenarios, such as bounded rational customers \citep{huang2021dynamic,huang2014sell}, customers' salient thinking behavior \citep{zheng2019probabilistic}, and the impact of inventory information disclosure \citep{li2020mitigating}.
-Other works quantify the value of opaque products in inventory management and supply chain \citep{fay2015timing, yehua2015retailing, yeqing2019value, ren2022opaque, zhang2024less, fay2024effect}.
+Other works quantify the value of opaque products in inventory management and supply chain \citep{fay2015timing, yehua2015retailing, ren2022opaque, zhang2024less, fay2024effect, freund2025power,elmachtoub2026value}.